RobinBuschmann/ts-di/README.md

 Now supports five decorators:
 - For resolving chain dependencies:
   - `@Inject`
+    - `@asPromise`
+    - `@asLazy`
   - `@InjectPromise`
   - `@InjectLazy`
 - For resolving single dependency (useful for testing):
   - `@Provide`
   - `@ProvidePromise`

+## Compared to KostyaTretyak's ts-di
+This version uses [reflect-metadata](https://www.npmjs.com/package/reflect-metadata) to store the meta information provided by the decorators.
+Another benefit from reflect-metadata is, that `Inject` don't need parameters anymore - It now retrieves the dependencies through the `design:paramtypes meta information.